Postgraduate Certificate in Tertiary Teaching and Learning

 Through the PGCert programme, participants will have opportunities to improve their own teaching, research teaching and learning, critically engage with theories and principles of tertiary teaching and learning, contextualise their own practice locally, nationally and globally, and be prepared to take responsibility for leading teaching and learning initiatives at an appropriate level.

 The PGCert in Tertiary Teaching and Learning requires successful completion of four elective papers.
-It can be taken in blended form or - from 2019 - completely online.
+It can be taken in blended form or completely online.

-If you are able to attend face-to-face classes on campus, please see here for further details of papers to be offered in 2019.
+If you are able to attend face-to-face classes on campus, please see here for further details..

-If you are interested in completing the programme online, please see here for further details of papers to be offered in 2019.
+If you are interested in completing the programme entirely online, please see here for further details.

 We are also able to offer papers in custom-designed block delivery format subject to minimum group numbers.
 For further details, see here.

-For further details on the PGCert Tertiary Teaching and Learning, please contact the Programme Administrator [email protected]
+For further details on the PGCert Tertiary Teaching and Learning, please contact Lissa Smith, the Programme Administrator [email protected]